-Blasting activities are undertaken in accordance with the Blast Management Plan (BMP) which has been prepared in accordance with Condition 17, Schedule 3 of the Development Consent DA 92/97, and Condition B24, Schedule 2 of Development Consent SSD 10418.
+Blasting activities are undertaken in accordance with the Blast Management Plan (BMP) which has been prepared in accordance with Condition 17, Schedule 3 of the Development Consent DA 92/97.
 The BMP outlines management measures to control blasting risks associated with the MPO, including management of overpressure, vibration, flyrock and fume risks.